 Today we still rely on an old-timer, fiberglass batt insulation that's made from spun glass fibers.
 But if you're looking for a star player on the insulation team, a standout with qualities that other types of insulation can't touch, it's got to be spray foam.
 More specifically, we're talking about closed-cell polyurethane spray foam.

-Increase your comfort and decrease your energy bills with spray foam insulation in Ashburn, Reston, Sterling, and nearby cities and towns such as Great Falls, Reston, Herndon, Vienna, Middleburg, Purcellville, Fredericksburg, and Stafford.
+Increase your comfort and decrease your energy bills with spray foam insulation in Ashburn, Reston, Sterling, and nearby cities and towns such as Great Falls, Reston, Herndon, Vienna, Middleburg, Purcellville, Fredericksburg, Arlington, and Woodbridge.
 We are your trusted spray insulation contractor in Virginia.

 This Ashburn, VA had rooms over the garage that were too hot in the summer.
 This is can often be caused by fiberglass batts installed by the builder in the ceiling of the garage.
 They fall away from the sub-flooring depleting all thermal insulating value.
 This customer decided to remove the entire garage ceiling and use closed cell spray foam to fix the problem.